The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Filament Radial Structure

-Most of the slices have central densities $\rho_0 \sim (10^{-26.5}-10^{-25.5})\cmc$, corresponding to a Hydrogen number density of $n_{\rm H}\sim 0.01\cmc$ and to a baryonic overdensity of $\sim (100-300)$.
+We show the values of central density, $\rho_0$, central gas temperature, $T_0$, and shock radius, $r_{\rm shock}$, for our ten slices in \fig{rho_0 and T_0 scatterings}.
+Most of the slices have central densities $\rho_0 \sim (10^{-26.5}-10^{-25.5})\cmc$, corresponding to a Hydrogen number density of $n_{\rm H}\sim 0.01\cmc$ and to a baryonic overdensity of $\lsim 100$.
 Their central temperatures are $T_0\sim 2\times 10^4\K$, placing the filament core in approximate thermal equilibrium with the UVB \citep[e.g.,][]{mandelker2020KHI4}.
 The shock radii are typically $r_{\rm shock}\sim (35-50)\kpc$, with an average value of $\sim 45\kpc$ among the ten slices.
 The typical core size is thus $r_{\rm core}\sim 0.25\,r_{\rm shock}\sim 12 \kpc$.
-These values of $\rho_0$, $T_0$, and $r_{\rm core}$ are in good agreement with those predicted for cold streams feeding massive high-$z$ galaxies from the cosmic-web \citep{dekel2009cold,mandelker2018cold,mandelker2020LABs}.
-It thus seems that the cold streams predicted to penetrate the CGM of massive haloes and feed their central galaxies can be associated with the isothermal cores of cosmic-web filaments, motivating our definition of the \textbf{S} zone.
+These values of $\rho_0$, $T_0$, and $r_{\rm core}$ are in good agreement with those predicted for cold streams feeding massive high-$z$ galaxies from the cosmic-web \citep{dekel2009cold,mandelker2018cold,mandelker2020LABs}.It thus seems that the cold streams predicted to penetrate the CGM of massive haloes and feed their central galaxies can be associated with the isothermal cores of cosmic-web filaments, motivating our definition of the \textbf{S} zone.

 Slices 05 and 10 seem to have much hotter cores, with $T_0\gsim 10^5\K$.
 Both of these slices lie close to the intersection between two filaments (see \fig{slices} left), leading to a highly disturbed morphology where the cold region of the filament is off-centre.
 However, even in these cases, the minimum temperature in the filament is $\lsim 3\times 10^4\K$.
-Likewise, slices 01 and 02 have unusually extended shocks, with $r_{\rm shock}\sim (70-80)\kpc$.
-Slice 01 is adjacent to a massive, $\sim 10^{12}\msun$ halo, which likely influences the extent of the shock.
+Similarly, slices 01 and 02 have unusually extended shocks, with $r_{\rm shock}\sim (70-80)\kpc$.
+Slice 01 is adjacent to a massive, $\sim 10^{12}\msun$ halo, which likely influences both the extent and the Mach number of the shock, the latter of which is $\gsim 50\%$ larger than the rest of the sample (see Appendix \ref{sec:Mach}).
 The large shock radius in slice 02 seems to be due to curvature in the filament in this region, making it difficult to track the filament spine.
+However, these slice-to-slice variations do not influence our stacked results.